Update on Sudden Cardiac Death 2025

 Chairs: K. Zeppenfeld, J. Merino

-Cryoenergy and pulsed field for VT ablation tba
+Cryoenergy and pulsed field for VT ablation J. Kautzner

 New mapping tools for VT ablation J. Merino